RTS-Business-Solutions/dvm-docs/product-info.md

 It enables real-time VAT adjustments based on routes, destinations, and operational context, ensuring compliance without manual intervention.

-DVM is built for environments where VAT rules change during operations â€” such as maritime transport, passenger services, cross-border retail, and international logistics.
+DVM is built for environments where VAT rules change during operations — such as maritime transport, passenger services, cross-border retail, and international logistics.

 The module integrates directly with POS operations and scheduling logic, allowing businesses to maintain accuracy while reducing manual workload.